 The Henry Luce III Center for the Study of American Culture will be closed for renovations from August 31, 2014 through December 2016.
 Please check back in the fall for details of our exciting new galleries and installations.

 Napolean's authorization for the sale of the Louisiana Territory

 Overall: 20 x 24 in.
 (50.8 x 61 cm)

 New-York Historical Society Library

-As the United States Minister to France, Livingston was tasked with negotiating with Emperor Napoleon for the sale of the Louisiana Territory, an undertaking that lasted three years.
-His time in France influenced his taste in furniture, art, and design, and exposed him to new ventures in animal husbandry and technological innovation.
+As the United States Minister to France, Chancellor Livingston was tasked with negotiating with Emperor Napoleon for the sale of the Louisiana Territory.
+This undertaking lasted three years.
+Livingstons time in France influenced his taste in furniture, art, and design, and exposed him to new ventures in animal husbandry and technological innovation.
 The authorization for the sale of the territories marked a turning point in the relationship between the two nations, and Livingston famously remarked: “We have lived long, but this is the noblest work of our whole lives...From this day the United States take their place among the powers of the first rank."